Abdul-Rahman77/alx-low_level_programming/0x01-variables_if_else_while/README.md

-#4-print_alphabt.c - This program prints the alphabet in lowercase, followed by a new line except for e and q
+#5-print_numbers.c - This program prints all single digit numbers of base 10 starting from 0, followed by a new line.